This is where Albert the Bull resides the World's Largest Bull. It is located on the south edge of town. Click on for the story of "Albert the Bull"

 (south of Exira)(one mile south of Exira on Highway 71 or exit 60 off I-80 4 miles north on Highway 71)A five acre park with picnic area.
 A good spot to access the T-Bone Trail.

-(east of Exira)(6 miles east of Exira on F58 or I-80 exit 70, 7 miles north on F 58)444 acres with over 100 full service campsites and a 70 acre lake.Camping, electricity, dump station, toilets, showers, picnicking,Hiking trails, lake/pond fishing, boating, hunting, winter sports,swimming beach and beach house, and shelter houses.
+(east of Exira)(6 miles east of Exira on F58 or I-80 exit 70, 7 miles north on F 58)444 acres with over 100 full service campsites and a 70 acre lake.Camping, electricity, dump station, toilets, showers, picnicking,Hiking trails, lake/pond fishing, boating, hunting, winter sports,swimming beach and beach house, disc golf, and shelter houses.
 Click on for more information

 Shelter house, baseball fields, tennis courts, basketball court, playground equipment, modern bathrooms.
 In the city square you will find a large gazebo, fountain, tables, benches, antique drinking water fountain and more...